 This nationally accredited 1,160-hour full-time program leads to certification as a Paramedic in Iowa and the National Registry.
-It follows the U.S. DOT 2009, Paramedic National Standard guidelines and is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+The program adheres to the National Emergency Medical Services Educational Guidelines as defined by the NHTSA and is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).

 This three-phase program consists of 15 weeks of intensive, classroom training, 8:30 a.m. to 4 p.m., in the EMS Learning Resources Center (EMSLRC); followed by a minimum of 260 hours of supervised hospital clinical time; and a minimum of 360 hours of supervised paramedic field time.
-Internships are available at a number of approved sites throughout the country.
+Internships are available at a number of approved sites.

-This program is conducted twice each year, beginning in January and July.
+This program is conducted twice each year, beginning in January (spring semester) and August fall semester).